Nuosis/FM-AI/docs/local_llm_proxy.md

 ## Installation

+### Node.js Version
-No installation is required.
+No installation is required for the Node.js version.
 The script is ready to use as long as you have Node.js installed on your system.

+### Python Version
+The Python version requires Python 3 and will automatically install its dependencies (Flask and requests) if they are not already installed.

 ## Usage